kubernetes/enhancements/keps/sig-node/1769-memory-manager/README.md

 ## Implementation History

-Memory Manager has been developed within this PR: https://github.com/kubernetes/kubernetes/pull/95479
+- **2021-02-09** Memory Manager has been developed within this PR: https://github.com/kubernetes/kubernetes/pull/95479
+- **2024-10-01** KEP ported to the most recent template and GA graduation.

 ## Drawbacks